OpenTermsArchive/opentermsarchive.org/content/memos/facebook-now-uses-ai-interactions-to-personalise-experiences-and-ads/index.md

 The policy no longer provides details of information used to decide which ads and commercial content to show.
 It also removed factors that influence the personalisation of Facebook Feed and links to manage it.
 The policy clarifies now that search engines and other third parties use public content about a user (name, username, profile picture, etc.) according to their own terms and policies, not Meta's.
 Finally, for non-account holders, Facebook added that it can remove content that violates their terms and policies.

 Meta is among the several major platforms that have [introduced](https://www.aljazeera.com/news/2025/11/24/are-tech-companies-using-your-private-data-to-train-ai-models) updates related to AI data use, including Google, LinkedIn, and Open AI.
 Given this shift, researchers have [highlighted](https://news.stanford.edu/stories/2025/10/ai-chatbot-privacy-concerns-risks-research) concerns such as privacy risks, manipulation using vulnerabilities, and a [lack of users' control](https://bostoninstituteofanalytics.org/blog/meta-will-begin-using-ai-chatbot-conversations-to-target-ads/) over their data and experience on platforms.

-[^1]: This memo currently uses the link to the newer Privacy Policy from Facebook.
-It will be updated to include the link to the diff once the change has been implemented and tracked by Open Terms Archive.